 But no-one wants fires that are out of control.
 This is why great efforts are made to put any fires that occur out.
-Controlled burning for nature conservation provides the same benefits for species as the unwanted fire would provide.
+Controlled burning, and sometimes called prescribed burning, for nature conservation provides the same benefits for species as the unwanted fire would provide.
 The most important difference is that burning for nature conservation is managed and controlled by nature conservation staff trained in fire management.

-In the period 2015-2019, 14 of the County Administrative Boards in Sweden are working together in an EU project called Life+ Taiga.
+In the period 2015-2020, 14 of the County Administrative Boards in Sweden are working together in an EU project called Life Taiga.
 Some 120 fires will be lit in a number of nature reserves across almost the entire length of Sweden and will thus bring new life to the woodlands.

 A long time is spent planning for a controlled burning event for nature conservation.
 At the County Administrative Boards, the woodland areas are first surveyed by the site managers to decide where the fires will provide the greatest benefit.

 The burning season is from May to the middle of September, the weather and the wind are factors which decide whether it is possible to undertake a burning event as planned and without risking safety.
 For the same reason it is thus impossible to decide in advance on exactly which day the burning will take place.

 The area to be burned should always have clear boundaries which stop the fire from spreading, such as a lake, wetlands, roads or specially cleared firebreaks.
 Before the burning, the work team lays out fire hoses around the area which can be used for extinguishing the fire and for putting out any fires that have spread.